 "Mom was talkin' to him about it when I got out," mumbles the boy.

 "As impetuous as your old man," Naruto reassures him.

 "Most people wouldn't consider that a good thing," Shikamaru remarks dryly.

-"Ignore him," the blonde says.
+"Ignore him," the blond says.
 "He's just grumpy that he has to help finalize team assignments."
 He lifts his son up and places him on the ground.
 "I've got to get back to work if you want me home in time to celebrate.
-Go tell your mother that I'll be there when I'm done here…and tell Michio I'm proud of him!" he shouts as Jirō runs out the doors, closing them behind him.
+Go tell your mother that I'll be there when I'm done here.
+And tell Michio I'm proud of him!" he shouts as Jirō runs out the doors, closing them behind him.

 "…Something like that," Shino intones, breaking the silence and returning the three males to the conversation at hand.

 Shikamaru lifts an eyebrow.
 "You want to emulate Naruto?"